aram-wealthmore/airbnb_dashboard_python/instructions/SectionTwo/Step5.md

 ```

 This code defines the function for the `/locations/average` endpoint.
 It starts by checking if the GeoJSON data is loaded, sets up the SQL query to get the average ratings and prices, executes the query, processes the results, and integrates them with the GeoJSON data.

+---

+**_NOTE:_** - Notice how that for average_price, we are using a `CASE` statement to handle `NULL` and `'NaN'` values.
+This is to ensure that we only calculate the average price for valid values.
+When reviewing the data for this section, I noticed that in some cases, the price was set to `'NaN'` instead of `NULL`.
+This is a common issue when dealing with data and it is important to handle such cases to avoid errors in calculations.
+We will come back and clean this data in a future section.

+---

 #### 3. Add Explanatory Comments and Error Handling